BYU vs. UAB Independence Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 62.9, is 8.4 points above Saturday's over/under.
+- The two teams combine to average 62.9 points per game, 8.4 more than the total in this contest.

-- The 47.1 combined points per game that these two squads have allowed this season are 7.4 fewer than the 54.5 over/under in this contest.
+- These two squads combine to allow 47.1 points per game, 7.4 fewer than this contest's over/under.

 - The average total in Cougars games this season is 57.2, 2.7 points above Saturday's over/under of 54.5.